 The Mainland

-With construction nearly complete on the island itself, we’re able to focus more on the mainland.
-Mainland work allows for closer collaboration with our neighbours.
+With construction nearly complete across the island itself, the project has been able to expand our efforts over to the mainland.
+Our work on the mainland has allowed for closer collaboration with our wonderful neighbours.

 Explore the mainland